keboola/developers-docs/integrate/variables/index.md

 See an [example](https://documenter.getpostman.com/view/3086797/77h845D?version=latest#16a5d721-b6a4-4daa-9196-8e90250ed16b).

-### Step 2 -- Create Default Values for Variable
+### Step 2 -- Create Default Values for Variables
-Note that this step is optional, you can use variables without default values.
+Note that this step is optional -- you can use variables without default values.
 In the previous step, you obtained an ID of the variable configuration.
 Use the [Create Configuration Row API call](https://keboola.docs.apiary.io/#reference/component-configurations/create-or-list-configuration-rows/create-configuration-row).
 Use the ID of the variable configuration and `keboola.variables` as a component.
 Use the following body: